rotorflight/rotorflight-firmware/docs/SmartFuel.md

 Units: hundredths of a percent per second.

-In `CURRENT` mode with non-zero used mAh, the level is the minimum of the voltage-derived estimate and the consumption ceiling — that combination does **not** go through this drop-rate limiter (only the `VOLTAGE` path and the `CURRENT` fallback when consumption data are unavailable do).
+In `CURRENT` mode with non-zero used mAh, the level is `initial − used / capacity` and does **not** go through this drop-rate limiter — fall speed is determined entirely by how fast `used` accumulates.
+Only the `VOLTAGE` path and the `CURRENT` fallback (when consumption data are unavailable) apply this limiter.

 ### `smartfuel_sag_gain`